Plastic.com: The site

 Plastic was launched in January 2001 by Automatic Media, a conglomerate that included the pioneering webzines Feed and Suck.com.
 In keeping with Automatic's model of small, low-cost websites, Plastic launched with a staff of only four, amongst them Suck co-founder Joey Anuff as editor-in-chief.
 When Automatic Media folded in June of that year, several of the editors stayed on, working for free.
 On November 2, 2001, the site was sold for $30,000 to Suck co-founder Carl Steadman, who became its sole owner.
 Steadman took the site offline for two weeks and relaunched it on December 16, 2001, after falling out with Anuff, who no longer contributed to Plastic after the relaunch.

 Plastic did not feature any advertising, and was supported entirely by user donations.
 The site used a modified version of Slash, the content management system developed and distributed by Slashdot, and it was almost entirely member-driven.
 As of November 11, 2008, there were 50,218 accounts, with several thousand being active members.
 For a while, Plastic offered email accounts.

 Plastic closed permanently in February 2011, about a month after its ten-year anniversary.

+Plastic was briefly succeeded by Trees and Things, although that website has been defunct since 2014.